davidpanderson/noah/xword/xw.md

 g o e r * k l a s * s e r r a
 o r d s * s c s i * e n t s y
 ```
-(Note: you need a large word list to solve this;
+(Note: you need a large word list to solve this,
-there are some funky words).
+and there are some funky words).

 ## Black-square grids

 A 'black square' grid is a 2D array in which
 some cells are black, indicating word boundaries.
 These are used for traditional crosswords
-(e.g. NYT puzzles) and some cryptics
-(e.g. Out of Left Field).
+(e.g. NYT puzzles) and some cryptics (e.g. Out of Left Field).

 The above examples show the basic file format
 used by XW to represent black-square grids.

+By convention, black-square grids have no unchecked cells
+and no words shorter than 3 letters.
+XW doesn't enforce these conventions.
+Unchecked cells are not treated as 1-letter slots.

+The grid options (one per line at the start of the file) are:

+`mirror`

-`mirror`: the top half of the grid is specified.
+Only the top half of the grid is specified.
 The bottom half is the same pattern rotated 180 deg.
-If an odd number N of rows is specified,
+If an odd number N of rows is given,
-only the first N-1 are copied.
+the first N-1 are copied.

+`wrap_row`

-`wrap_row`: words that reach the right edge of the grid
+Slots that reach the right edge of the grid
 wrap around to the left edge and continue.

+`wrap_col`

-`wrap_col`: same, for columns.
+same, for columns.

+`twist_row`

-`twist_row`: assumes `wrap_row`.
-If a word in row *i* wraps around,
+If `wrap_row` is specified, and a slot in row *i* wraps around,
 it continues in row *N-i-1*, where *N* is the number of rows.
-In other words, the left and right edges are identified,
+In other words, the grid's left and right edges are identified,
 but with a twist.

+`twist_col`

-`twist_col`: same, for columns.
+same, for columns.

 Different combinations of options correspond
 to grids on different 2-manifolds: